IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 You can use headings and subheadings instead of using nested bullets, if the bullets go more than two levels down.

+.. note:: While we use both unordered (bulleted) lists and ordered (numbered) lists, ordered lists should never be used in place of a subheading.

 When deciding between using bullets and using subheadings:

 * use bullets when